dasunhegoda/format_check_repo/.github/issue_template/issue_template.md

 ---
 name: Tracking issue
-about: Use this template for tracking issue raised by the QA team.
+about: Use this template for tracking new features.
+title: "[DATE]: [FEATURE NAME]"
+labels: tracking issue, needs triage
+assignees: octocat
 ---